-These protective measures are available regardless of where the situation occurred and regardless of whether the victim chooses to report to law enforcement.
+These protective measures are available regardless of where the situation occurred and regardless of whether the victim chooses to report to BYU Police or other law enforcement.
+Individuals reporting crimes to BYU Police will be given information about available resources, including the Title IX Office.
+Those living in on-campus housing can also work with Residence Life to make changes to housing accommodations, if applicable.
 To contact the Title IX Office please visit titleix.byu.edu/titleix/contact-us.
-For information regarding institutional policies and procedures for disciplinary action in response to allegations of Sexual Harassment, please see the university's Sexual Harassment Policy and corresponding procedures in Appendices C, D, and E.
+For information regarding institutional policies and procedures for disciplinary action in response to allegations of Sexual Harassment, please see the university's Sexual Harassment Policy and corresponding procedures in Appendices G, H, and I.

 In addition to the resource phone numbers listed at the beginning of this report, BYU also publishes a list and description of victim resources that can be found both on and off campus at titleix.byu.edu/resources.
-Additional resources and information about how to respond to and
+Additional resources and information about how to respond to and prevent sexual assault on college and university campuses can be found on the "Center for Changing Our Campus Culture" website at changingourcampus.org/.
+The Center for Changing Our Campus is an online resource center supported by the Office on Violence Against Women.